madve2/md-slide/content/demo.md

 * * *

-> ## You can make your slide's title notes-only by putting it in a quote, for, like really long texts
+> ## You can make your slide's title appear in the notes only, by putting it in a quote, for, like really long texts

 "It was much more effective simply to “support” those -webkit- prefixes that were the analogue of things we already supported; for example, we simply aliased -webkit-border-radius to border-radius.